fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Set-AzureADMSGroup.md

 ```

 ### -Description
-The description of the group
+Specifies a description for the group.

 ```yaml
 Type: String